hcxie/const_take_home/README.md

 # Appendix: MLP

 I also tried a multi-Layer Perceptron Neural Network.
-This is a feedforward neural network with 3 hidden layer.
+This is a feedforward neural network with 3 hidden layers.
 Dropout was used between the hidden layers.

 The code of this MLP model can be found in `/notebook/Appendix - MLP Trial 1.ipynb`.
 This model achieved a score of 25.2139 on the test set.